speguero/sirubo/README.md

 AS8075
 </pre>

-<li>Create new firewall reject rules:</li>
+<li>Generate a new firewall ruleset:</li>

 <pre>
 sudo sirubo create
 </pre>

-<li>Ping a domain name whose IP address is associated with a specified ASN and confirm the rejection of outbound ICMP packets:</li>
+<li>To test your new firewall ruleset, attempt to open a TCP connection with a domain name or IP address associated with a specified ASN:</li>

 <pre>
-ping -c 1 example.com
+nc -v example.com 443
 </pre>

 <p>Which should print output such as this:</p>

 <pre>
-icmp_seq=1 Destination Port Unreachable
-ping: sendmsg: Operation not permitted
-1 packets transmitted, 0 received, +1 errors, 100% packet loss, time 0m
+nc: connect to example.com (0.0.0.0) port 443 (tcp) failed: Connection refused
 </pre>

-<p>This will indicate that outbound traffic to <code>example.com</code> is being rejected.</p>
+<p>This will indicate that your firewall is configured to reject outbound traffic to <code>example.com</code>.</p>

+<p>Bon appétit, baby.</p>
 </ol>

 <br>
 <h3>Uninstalling</h3>
 <ol>
-<li>From its git repository, run the following to uninstall <i>sirubo</i>:
+<li>From its git repository, run the following to uninstall sirubo:

 <pre>
 make uninstall
 </pre>

-<p>Or run the following to uninstall <i>sirubo</i> and delete its configuration file:</p>
+<p>Or run the following to uninstall sirubo and delete its configuration file:</p>

 <pre>
 make clean